WICG/aom/explainer.md

 Note that changing the accessibility tree happens completely independently of the DOM tree.

-**Open question:**
+:question: **Open question:**
-What should happen if the DOM tree changes and it affects accessible nodes that have already been rearranged in the accessibility tree?
+What should happen if the DOM tree or layout tree changes and it affects accessible nodes that have already been rearranged in the accessibility tree?